mikeroyal/Windows-11-Guide/README.md

 [DOSBox](https://www.dosbox.com/) is an open-source DOS emulator which primarily focuses on running DOS Games.

 [DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging) is a full x86 CPU emulator (independent of host architecture), capable of running DOS programs that require real or protected mode.

+### Atari

+[Stella](https://stella-emu.github.io/) is a multi-platform Atari 2600 VCS emulator released under the GNU General Public License (GPL).
+Stella is available on Windows MacOS, Linux, and FreeBSD.

+[Hatari](https://hatari.tuxfamily.org/) is an Atari ST/STE/TT/Falcon emulator for Linux, BSD, MacOS, Windows and other systems which are supported by the SDL library.
+The Atari ST was a 16/32 bit computer system which was first released by Atari in 1985.

 ### Sega Dreamcast